Cloudneeti/docs_cloudneeti/saas/configuration.md

 2.3	Click Create <br />
 2.4	Click on the registered application "Cloudneeti" <br />
 2.5	Click Settings <br />
-2.6	Click Reply URL <br />
-2.7	Enter Reply URL with DNS name created above. e.g. "http://DNSname.region.cloudapp.azure.com/Account/SignIn" <br />
-2.8	Click Save <br />
+2.6	Click Save <br />
 * Note : For Auto Deployment download the script : [`Create AD Application`](https://github.com/AvyanConsultingCorp/docs_cloudneeti/blob/master/scripts/Create-ServicePrincipal.ps1).
 You can find the instructions  [`here`](create-service-principal.html).

+**Step-3** : Generate the Application Key
+* In App Registration blade, Click on the newly registered application if you had given the name "Cloudneeti" then click on the same
+* Click Settings
+* Click Keys
+* Enter a new description, Select a Expires value from the drop down and Click Save
+* The key value is generated, Copy the same for your record along with Application ID

-**Step-3** : Configure Azure Active Directory application permissions <br />
+**Step-4** : Configure Azure Active Directory application permissions <br />
-3.1 In Settings Preview, click Required permissions <br />
+4.1 In Settings Preview, click Required permissions <br />

-3.2 Click +Add & Select an API : In this step you will modify  <br />
+4.2 Click +Add & Select an API : In this step you will modify  <br />
-    * Windows Azure Active Directory <br />
+-    Windows Azure Active Directory <br />
-    * Microsoft Graph <br />
+-    Microsoft Graph <br />

-3.3 Select the **Windows Azure Active Directory** API  <br />
+4.3 Select the **Windows Azure Active Directory** API  <br />

-- 3.3.1.
+- 4.3.1.
 Select the following application permissions <br />
     * Manage apps that this app creates or owns  <br />
     * Read all hidden memberships  <br />
     * Read directory data  <br />

-- 3.3.2.
+- 4.3.2.
 Select the following delegated permissions <br />
     * Access the directory as the signed-in user
     * Read hidden memberships
     * Read Directory data

-3.4 Select the **Microsoft Graph** API  <br />
+4.4 Select the **Microsoft Graph** API  <br />

-- 3.4.1.
+- 4.4.1.
 Select the following application permissions <br />
     * 	Read all usage reports
     * 	Read all identity risky user information
     * 	Read all hidden memberships